felixtsao/oneVR_devel/README.md

 <h3> 3D Printing </h3>

 Camera mount printed on a Makerbot Replicator 2 with Red PLA.
 The mount takes 4 hours to print if things go smoothly!
 Messed up twice 1/4 of the way in on the Rostock Max V2 as the mount is relatively large for the printer and would begin curling at the edges from non-uniform heating or something.

+Files are located in /cad directory.
+Camera dimensions are listed as variables at the top and should globally change across the mount.
+To add more cameras, simply increase the distance from the optical center and make additional copies of the trenches and rotate accordingly.

 <img src="/cad/img_ref/sj4000_6x_03.jpg" alt="SJ4000s" width="420px"/>
 <img src="/cad/img_ref/sj4000_6x_makerbot.jpg" alt="Makerbot" width="420px"/>